mongodb/specifications/source/change-streams/change-streams.rst

 -----------------------------------------------------------------------------------------

 ``startAtOperationTime`` allows a user to create a resumable change stream even when a result (and corresponding resultToken) is not available until a later point in time.
-However, it has the added benefit of allowing a change stream to resume and receive all changes that it may have missed since it's first creation.

 For example: